ktutak1337/Clean-Architecture-Template/README.md

 ![cleanarch_sln](https://github.com/ktutak1337/Clean-Architecture-Template/blob/master/assets/cleanarch_sln.png)

 ### Template options
-The `cleanarch` template might have specific additional options you can pass in command.
-To see what the help output looks like for template execute the following command:
+The `cleanarch` template has additional options that you can pass with this command.
+To display these options, execute the following command:
 ``` csharp
 ~$ dotnet new cleanarch --help
 ```